• facebook

 Source Exchange SA

-1. Ensure that the Information Store service is halted before initiating the Eseutil.exe program.
+1. Make sure that Information Store service is stopped prior to running the Eseutil.exe program.

 C:\Program Files\exchsrvr\BIN>eseutil /mh